 Cons: Doesn’t unzip completely | No hood

-Finally, we’ve got another super stylish option for you from Cotopaxi.
-The Fuego Pull-Over Jacket is lightweight, durable, and warm, making it an ideal option for looking good on the go.
+Finally, we’ve got another stylish option from Cotopaxi.
+The Fuego Hooded Jacket is lightweight, durable, and warm, making it an ideal option for looking good on the go.

 Made from 20D ripstop nylon with an 800-fill goose down and DWR finish, you’ll be cozy wherever you go in this jacket.
 The goose down is also water-resistant so you stay warm and dry if you get caught in a rain shower.

-It’s great for athletic use, thanks to the elastic cuffs and drawstring waisr, but it stands out as a great piece of streetwear as well.
-The athletic, streamlined fit keeps you looking slim and stylish, even when it’s cold out.
+It’s great for athletic use, thanks to the elastic cuffs and drawstring waist, but it stands out as a great piece of streetwear as well with eye catching red details.
+The athletic, streamlined fit will also keep you looking slim and stylish, even when it’s cold out.

-The Fuego Pull-Over Jacket is lightweight and comes with its own compression sack to keep it tucked away in a small package when you’re not wearing it.
+The Fuego Hooded Jacket is lightweight and comes with its own compression sack to keep it tucked away in a small package when you’re not wearing it.